 The use of dental implants to support, retain and stabilize single crowns greatly improves the quality of life in patients who may have been deemed candidates for removable partial dentures.
-These partial appliances can be difficult to wear and make chewing difficult.
-Sore spots can make wearing them miserable, and they can move around the mouth while eating or speaking as well as cause social embarrassment.
-It is intuitive today that replacing missing teeth with a treatment that has proven to have an outstanding prognosis, is functionally strong and esthetically pleasing is a better option.
-Eating healthy foods is a part of life that should not be dismissed.
+These partial appliances can be difficult to wear.
+Sore spots can make wearing them miserable, and they can move around the mouth while eating or speaking.
+It is intuitive that replacing missing teeth with a treatment that has proven to have an outstanding prognosis, is functionally strong and esthetically pleasing is a better option.
 Dental implants can help patients enjoy life again.
 The design of our modern dental implants, which follows basic engineering principles, has allowed the implant dentist to create beautiful, long-lasting solutions for patients' dental problems.
 However, there are still concerns with any surgical procedure, especially in the sinus areas or in bone where nerves are located.
 These concerns have popularized the newest concepts in implant dentistry.
-We are now able to utilize our CAD/CAM computer software to virtually place our implants using CT scanning software to visualize the patient's entire oral anatomy in three dimensions, which takes all of a few minutes.1 The reluctance to place implants in certain anatomic areas is eliminated with the virtual evaluation of anatomy and placement of the implants in question.
-We are now certain of ideal placement or have the ability to abort the case or consider additional procedures prior to ever touching the patient.
+We are now able to utilize CAD/CAM computer software to virtually place dental implants using CT scanning software to visualize the patient's entire oral anatomy in three dimensions, which takes only a few minutes.
+The reluctance to place implants in certain anatomic areas is eliminated with the virtual evaluation of anatomy and placement of the implants in question.
+We are now certain of ideal placement or have the ability to abort the case or consider additional procedures before touching the patient.

 The information from a CT scan can be used by several scanning software programs.
-In this case we selected SimPlant.
-This system has an open architecture which allows us to virtually choose the desired implant and position it based on the vital anatomy.2-3 This technique is proving to be a cost-effective solution to assist the implant dentist in planning an esthetic final result and minimize any surgical challenges he or she may face.
-Patient acceptance is improved because concerns the individual may have can be addressed in a precise manner.4
+For this case we selected Simplant® (Materialise Dental Inc.; Glen Burnie, Md.).
+This system has an open architecture, which allows us to virtually choose the desired implant and position it based on the vital anatomy.
+Digital treatment planning is proving to be a cost-effective solution to assist the implant dentist in planning an esthetic final result and minimize any surgical challenges he or she may face.
+Patient acceptance is improved because concerns the individual may have can be addressed in a precise manner.

 CT technology is based on planning algorithms used clinically for many years.
 CT scans and 3-D planning software can greatly improve our predictability and safety.
-This technique can be used for single tooth edentulous spaces, like in this clinical case, partially edentulous spaces, fully edentulous maxillary and mandibular overdenture cases or fully edentulous maxillary and mandibular full arch permanent restorations.
+This technique can be used for single-tooth edentulous spaces, like in the clinical case that follows, partially edentulous spaces, fully edentulous maxillary and mandibular overdenture cases, or fully edentulous maxillary and mandibular full-arch permanent restorations.
 The surgical cases are, therefore, driven by the final esthetic and functional result.
 It is critical to make sure that the final tooth contours are established prior to any surgical intervention.
 Placing the dental implants in the jaw before understanding tooth position and the final result is a big mistake.

 CT planning placement systems, like Simplant, provide a high level of comfort and safety for the patient by reducing surgical and restorative time.
 This is done by utilizing an accurate three-dimensional plan prior to implant placement.
-There are obvious advantages, including: easy visual understanding for clear case presentations to the patient, reduced surgical chair time, reduced restorative chair time in certain cases, reduced stress for the clinician and the patient, the avoidance of surprises during surgery, implants that are placed optimally for long-term implant and prosthetic success and, most importantly, an improved esthetic result.
+There are obvious advantages, including: easy visual understanding for clear case presentations to the patient, reduced surgical chairtime, reduced restorative chairtime in certain cases, reduced stress for the clinician and the patient, the avoidance of surprises during surgery, implants that are placed optimally for long-term implant and prosthetic success and, most importantly, an improved esthetic result.

-Typically a scan appliance should be fabricated by the lab.
+Typically, a scan appliance should be fabricated by the lab.
 This appliance shows the ideal prosthetic position of the teeth in the planning software.
-In a single implant case, such as this one, a CT scan of the patient can be used to diagnose and virtually place the implant of choice.
-The planning software allows you to drop in virtual teeth into the edentulous area.
+In a single implant case, a CT scan alone can be used to diagnose and virtually place the implant of choice.
+The planning software allows you to drop virtual teeth into the edentulous area.